Buildkite

-Buildkite is a continuous integration (CI) and continuous delivery (CD) platform used in DevOps and company was founded in September 2013.
-Companies using Buildkite include Wayfair, Shopify, Slack, Twilio, Canva, Pinterest, Envato, MYOB, Lyft and Uber.
+Buildkite is a continuous integration (CI) and continuous delivery (CD) platform used in DevOps.
+The company was founded in September 2013.
+Companies using Buildkite include Wayfair, Shopify, Slack, Twilio, Canva, Pinterest, Envato, SafetyCulture, MYOB, Lyft and Uber.

 Company history

 Buildkite Pty Ltd was founded in September 2013 as Buildbox, with the product out of beta in November.
 Tim Lucas came on board as a co-founder.
 The original name of the company, Buildbox, had to be changed due to another company registering the trademark first, reportedly by only two weeks.

 In 2022, they announced a new tool, Test Analytics.
 In 2023, the company makes their first acquisition, PackageCloud, from a private equity firm.
 PackageCloud allows companies to store and distribute software to clients.

 Financing

 In 2020, Buildkite raised $28M AUD, led by OpenView, with General Catalyst.
 The company was valued at 200M (AUD) in that deal.
 In November 2022, the company raised a Series B round of $21M ($32M AUD), with investors including One Ventures, Dominic Pym (angel) and AirTree.
 Total funding investment at the time of writing is $39MUSD.